SteamClientHomebrew/SteamBrew/apps/docs/src/users/getting-started/installation.md

 ### Manual

 Start by downloading the Millennium's Windows assets from [this repository](https://github.com/SteamClientHomebrew/Millennium/releases/latest) under the name `millennium-v0.0.0-windows-x86_64.zip`.
-Simply put all files into your Steam directory, which [here](../faq/finding-version.md)
+Simply put all files into your Steam directory, which can be [here](../guides/finding-steam.md).

 ## Linux